evidentlyai/evidently/docs/book/tests-and-reports/input-data.md

 It will work in most cases.
 One exception is calculating data or prediction drift which always requires two datasets to compare the distributions.

-If you pass a single dataset to generate a report, there will be no side-by-side comparison.
+If you pass a single dataset to generate a **report**, there will be no side-by-side comparison.
 The report will show metrics (e.g., Data Quality or Regression Performance) for a single dataset.

-If you pass a single dataset to run tests, Evidently will use the default test parameters.
+If you pass a single dataset to run **tests**, Evidently will use the default test parameters.
 For example, it will compare the model performance with a dummy model.
 You can also manually set the conditions (e.g., expected min-max value ranges) without the reference dataset.

 {% hint style="info" %} The default parameters for each test are listed in the [All tests](../reference/all-tests.md) table.{% endhint %}